couchbase/query/server/cbq-engine/Readme.txt

 To run cbq-engine without cbauth the Administrator credentials need not be provided as part of the datastore url.
-In this scenario the engine will not have access to SASL protected buckets
+In this scenario the engine will not have access to SASL protected buckets.